Clear Concise Sentences

 Wordy: I contemplate inaugurating a reorganization of my company in the near future.

 Improved: I intend to reorganize my company soon.

-Wordy: In every instance wherein a change is necessary in a one-page pamphlet, the change will be accomplished by a republication of the pamphlet.
+Wordy: In every instance wherein a change is necessary for a one-page pamphlet, the change will be accomplished by a republication of the pamphlet.

-Improved: When changes are necessary in one- or two-page pamphlets we will republish the pamphlets.
+Improved: When changes are necessary for one- or two-page pamphlets we will republish the pamphlets.

 Wordy: Needless to say, the discarded desk will be repaired in each instance.
 Improved: We will repair each discarded desk.